Heavy Drinking, Problem Drinking, and Alcoholism

 If you or someone you know is struggling with medical conditions due to drinking alcohol, there are treatment options available that can provide the guidance needed for recovery.
 With dedication and commitment, anyone affected by alcoholism or addiction can find hope in a healthier future.

 Are you struggling to break free from alcohol dependence?
-At Zinnia Healing, we understand that entering into sobriety is a difficult journey, and we are here to help.
+At Zinnia Health, we understand that entering into sobriety is a difficult journey, and we are here to help.
 Our goal is to provide a comprehensive range of healthcare solutions tailored specifically to your needs.
 Call (855) 430-9439 for assistance.